fym35/BlueSky/README.md

  BlueSky Launcher Source Code

  # What is BlueSky?
- BlueSky is a launcher for Minecraft Windows 10 Edition that's still maintained till today.
-This launcher allowing you to play Minecraft for free without actually legally owning Minecraft.
-Also, BlueSky is safer than alternatives since the simplity and functionally are put on the top.

- # Can I getting banned from Minecraft Online?
- Yes!
-Using BlueSky give you a high risk of getting banned from Minecraft Online Services and Xbox Online Services.
-So for safe, use a alternative account or a throwaway account will be good and keeping you from risk of getting banned.
+ BlueSky (originally is DynoLTS Plus) is a Minecraft for Windows 10 (or 11) launcher.
+It allow you to play the game without owning it, or act as a replacement for new Gamepass launcher (if you are not like it).
+BlueSky is the successor to DynoLTS, Dyno, Berial and dotClick!Go Launcher.
+Also, BlueSky is safer than alternatives because of how regularly it was updated and we also having a strong community that can help you each time problems occurs!

  # Is BlueSky illegal?
  Technically, yes.
-Since you still play full version of Minecraft without buying the game, and that's is against Mojang Terms of Services.
-So we highly recommends you to just use BlueSky for educational purposes, or, trying the game before actually buying it (like we hope you to do so).
+Since you are still playing Minecraft without paying, and that is illegal.
+But on other side, BlueSky still allowing you to do a "clean" launch.
+So that's depending on how you using BlueSky.

+ # Development
+ BlueSky development started from 4/2021 and has been evoled into multiple versions (such as Beta 2, Beta4 or latest is Beta 10 Public Test 3).
+Currently all development is focused on Beta 11 which will focus on bug fixes and library stablizion.

+ # Installation
+ You can install BlueSky by downloading precompiled binaries or compile BlueSky from source.
+Downloading precompiled binaries will save you a lot of time while compiling BlueSky from source will allow you to get latest features earlier.
+Compiling guide will be in the next part, if you want precompiled binaries, just go to Releases tab, get the one with "Latest" string and download it.
+Extract the file, go to inside, open BlueSkyNew.exe and enjoy using BlueSky!

+ # Compilation
+ You can clone the source using git or by using Github's Clone ZIP function.
+After that, you will need Visual Studio 2022 with .NET Development SDK installed.
+Open the solution file and press Start.
+Compiling from CLI is also supported but I will not provide any support for it.

+ # Contributions
+ Pull Request are always welcome!
+Whatever it is: Adding new features, fixing critical bugs, or just fix a simple typo.
+All is always supported.
+Also, if you found any bugs in BlueSky, reporting it though Issues tab should helps the development even more.

- # How to install?
+ # Community
- Grab the latest release from Release tab, then extract and open BlueSkyNew.exe and enjoy!
+ We have a [Discord](https://discord.gg/vkqHgbCRq8) server where you can join and ask for support.
+Join us now for BlueSky updates, and maybe meet new friends too? :)